 Despite the historical accommodation of the Forebay to dry periods, groundwater elevations reach sea level during these periods.
 Thus, potential impacts of low groundwater elevations during dry periods must be monitored carefully.
-For instance, if groundwater elevations in the Forebay reach critical depletion levels (80,000 AFY of available storage or 19 feet above sea level), the low groundwater elevations could potentially create a landward gradient that pulls seawater further into the aquifers.
+For instance, if groundwater elevations in the Forebay reach critical depletion levels (80,000 AFY of available storage), the low groundwater elevations could potentially create a landward gradient that pulls seawater further into the aquifers.
 It would be prudent to reduce pumping of RWPA water during this time of low water levels.